 A DEI officer, hired in 2017, who sits on the senior leadership team, and who serves as both a member of the faculty and as the staff lead for DEI initiatives.

-The DEI coalition, composed of faculty, staff, and students.
+The DEI Coalition, is composed of faculty, staff, and students.
 The coalition shares ideas, feedback, and concerns, and increases communication between students, faculty, and staff.

 “We know changing organizational culture takes intentional thinking and action involving all members of a community.
 And we know that lasting change and progress comes from changing organizational policies and practices.”